-RISING SUN is powered by four MTU engines which allow her to reach top speeds of up to 30 knots although her cruising speed lies at 26 knots.
+The RISING SUN yacht is powered by four MTU engines which allow her to reach top speeds of up to 30 knots although her cruising speed lies at 26 knots.

 Her total volume lies at 7841 tons making her one of the largest motor yachts in the world not only by length but also weight.

 Dickie Baneberg’s father was one of the most legendary designers of all time in the industry, sometimes even called the father of yacht design.

-She is all-white, in classical yacht design with a steel hull and aluminium superstructure.
-In addition to her covered decks she features a large open-air space at the bow as well as one at the aft of the vessel.
+She is all-white, in classical yacht design with a steel hull and aluminum superstructure.
+In addition to her covered decks, she features a large open-air space at the bow as well as one at the aft of the vessel.

-The yacht originally cost an estimated US $200 million when she was launched in 2004.
+The RISING SUN yacht originally cost an estimated US $200 million when she was launched in 2004.
 However, due to refits and sales RISING SUN is now valued at a price of US $570 million.